Slad Brook: Milling

 Hazel Mill is known to have been active before 1798, and was used for the manufacture of cloth.
 From the 1850s until the 1870s it was used for grinding dyewood.
 The building has three storeys and dormer windows.
 There is a grade II listed house just to the west of it, which is also called Hazel Mill.
 The house dates from the late 17th century, with 18th, 19th and 20th century modifications.
 Historic England do not think the mill building is of special interest.
 Not much is known about Wade's Mill, the next downstream, except that it was used for grinding dyewood in the 1870s.
 Piggas or Peghouse Mill was a grain and fulling mill in 1639.
 Four looms were operational in 1802, and separate tenants made ropes on a rope walk.
 The mills and stoves were partially rebuilt in 1823, and by 1834 the site had a waterwheel, five stocks, five gigs, a steam engine, a press shop, a dyehouse and a drying house.
-The waterwheel was rated at 10hp, and the steam engine at 30hp.
+The waterwheel was rated at 10 hp, and the steam engine at 30 hp.
 It was briefly used for paper making between 1846 and 1851, while in 1863 it was being used for silk throwing.
 The rope walk was stil in use at that time.
 By the 1870s it was again in use for cloth production, and there were 42 looms in use in 1889.
 Production continued into the early 20th century, after which the mill was demolished.